tcarland/spark-hive-tools/README.md

  * HiveTableSwapper - Move tables with an optional re-partition.
  * ParquetValidate  - Compare schemas across parquet partitions (ie. schema evolution).
- * DBValidate       - Compare counts and schema of a hive table to an external jdbc database.
+ * DBValidate       - Compare schema of a hive table to an external jdbc database.

 ##### HiveTableSwapper